CodePartnersMD/MD301-guide/curriculum/13/LAB.md

 #### How are we implementing it?

 - Style your form so that the user receives some sort of visual feedback as they focus on the form elements.
 Refer to the daily discussion assignment for a video series about styling HTML5 forms.
+Consider any further UI/UX features which will create a better experience for your users.
 - Include a hamburger menu that will allow the ability to navigate between views.
 Update your partials as needed.
+- Redeploy your application.

 ## Stretch Goals